CumulusNetworks/docs/content/cumulus-linux-43/Network-Solutions/Cumulus-Networks-Services-Demos.md

 You can build out the reference topology in hardware or using Cumulus VX.
 The {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant" text="Cumulus Reference Topology using Vagrant">}} is essentially the reference topology built out inside Vagrant with VirtualBox or KVM.
 The installation and setup instructions for bringing up the entire reference topology on a laptop or server are on the {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant" text="cldemo-vagrant GitHub repo">}}.

-### Hardware

-Any switch from the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="hardware compatibility list">}} is compatible with the topology as long as you follow the interface count from the table above.
-Of course, in your own production environment, you don't have to use exactly the same devices and cabling as outlined above.

 ## Demos

 You can find an up to date list of all the demos in the {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant#available-demos" text="cldemo-vagrant GitHub repository">}}, which is available to anyone free of charge.